awslabs/aws-video-transcriber/docs/en-branded/deployment.md

 6. On the **Configure stack options** page, choose **Next**.

 7. On the **Review** page, review and confirm the settings.
-Check the box acknowledging that the tempalte creates AWS Identity and Access Management (IAM) resources.
+Check the box acknowledging that the tempalte creates Amazon Identity and Access Management (IAM) resources.

 8. Choose **Create stack** to deploy the stack.

-You can check the status of the stack in the **Status** column of the AWS CloudFormation console.
+You can check the status of the stack in the **Status** column of the Amazon CloudFormation console.
 You should receive a **CREATE_COMPLETE** status in approximately 10 minutes.

 **Create records on Route53 to resolve domain names**